DCL777/sensors2mqtt/README.md

     - 'RPI'   - should work on all Raspberry PI platforms
     - 'ESP32' - should work on all ESP32 platforms
     - ...
+- The 'platform' must be a YAML parameter for your sensor

 # Config your sensors & MQTT broker info